- Adobe Creative Jam

 A few GA peers and I decided to enter a creative challenge hosted by Adobe.
 The challenge was to design a third-party mobile app to help underrepresented creatives access hiring opportunities, showcases, communities, and/or other resources that ultimately empower them and allow them to thrive.

-We had 70 hours to come up with a mobile app with 20 screens, a prototype in Adobe XD and work together remotely because we also happened to be in the middle of a pandemic.
+We had 70 hours to come up with a mobile app with 20 screens, a prototype using Adobe XD and work together remotely because we also happened to be in the middle of a pandemic.

 How might we design an app to combat the gender pay gap?